21 First Date Tips To Boost Your Chances of Getting a Second Date

 21 tips for a first date

 The first thing you need to decide is what you are going to wear.
 Dress appropriately for the date—if you turn up to a movie wearing a little black dress and sky-high stilettos, you may give off the wrong impression (high maintenance, much?).
 First dates are uncomfortable enough without the added discomfort of an inappropriate outfit.
 Instead, aim for cute but comfortable.
-Look amazing but dress for whatever it is that you've planned for the date.
+Look amazing but dress for whatever it is that you’ve planned for the date.
+Here are some casual first date outfit ideas.

 There is nothing worse than having a date with someone who can’t make a decision.
 You may believe that leaving decisions up to the other person is polite or flattering, but being completely indecisive can work against you when it comes to the first date (and beyond).
 If there are some options for activities handed to you, just pick one!
 It will save the hassle and frustration of going back and forth asking, “Well, I don’t know…what do you want to do?”